[Image: Getty Images]

 Raymer noted that some efforts to build new educational structures and a “quantum ecosystem” are already underway.
-These include the Quantum Economic Development Consortium (QED-C) in the United States, a stakeholder consortium funded by the U.S. National Institute of Science and Technology (NIST) as part of the federal strategy called for under the National Quantum Initiative (NQI) Act.
+These include the Quantum Economic Development Consortium (QED-C) in the United States, a stakeholder consortium funded by the U.S. National Institute of Standards and Technology (NIST) as part of the federal strategy called for under the National Quantum Initiative (NQI) Act.

 Building internal expertise

 William Clark, the director of the quantum lab at the mission-systems division of General Dynamics, talked about the approach that company is taking to quantum training.
 The mission-systems group covers a very large area involving advanced communications and sensing systems.
 General Dynamics is looking at a mix of technologies and issues related to those applications, according to Clark—discrete versus continuous entanglement; pure versus hybrid systems; and the trade-offs between interoperability with future systems and some level of backwards compatibility.

 To build its own workforce, Clark said, General Dynamics has been sponsoring R&D projects with a number of university research groups, and working with customers on projects of mutual interest.
 It has both looked internally at building up the training of its existing pool of engineers in quantum science and technology, and created a dedicated quantum laboratory for early prototyping.